 Be aware, though, that Stockmar crayons do contain 10% paraffin.
 I contacted the company to verify this, and was told that the small amount of paraffin is necessary to prevent stickiness in the crayons (a problem you might have with the homemade crayons).

-Whether you make ‘em or buy ‘em, beeswax crayons might be the very best way for your kids to enjoy the delightful childhood activity of coloring.
+Coloring is an age-old activity whether you make ‘em or buy ‘em, beeswax crayons might be the very best way for your kids to enjoy the delightful childhood activity of coloring.

 They’re great for adult artists, too!